arestrom/Chehalis/README.md

 `Listening on http://127.0.0.1:1234`

 To stop the application close the web-interface in your browser.
-Then make sure to click on the red icon in the upper right-hand corner of the RStudio console to stop the active session.
+Then make sure to click on the red `Stop` icon in the upper right-hand corner of the RStudio console.
+This ends the active session.
 You should see the normal R prompt `>` at the bottom of the console window return.
 Make sure and stop the session as soon as you close the web interface in your browser so as to release any unneeded resources.